Amadeus Cho: "Atlantis Attacks"

-20th Anniversary Special and Imperial
+20th Anniversary Special, Imperial and Imperial Guardians

 Sometime after the war between Atlantis and Pan, Amadeus reconciles with Woo and rejoins Atlas.
 When a skirmish with Eaglestar mercenaries causes him to transform into his uncontrollable Hulk form again, Amadeus creates his own Hulkbuster armor that manifests over himself whenever he is under emotional distress or angered in order to circumvent any future transformations.